-COVID-19: Information for First Nations and Indigenous Peoples in B.C.
+COVID-19 information for First Nations and Indigenous Peoples

-The COVID-19 pandemic is placing new and exceptional demands on governments, communities, and families.
-During this event, Indigenous communities, particularly in remote areas, are facing unique circumstances and have specific needs.
-Supporting Indigenous communities to prepare and respond to COVID-19 is a key priority.
+Indigenous communities, particularly in remote areas, face unique circumstances and have specific needs in managing through the pandemic.
+Supporting Indigenous communities to respond to COVID-19 is a key priority.

 Emergency Management BC (EMBC) is the lead coordinating agency for non-medical emergency response during COVID-19.
 EMBC works in collaboration with local governments, First Nations, provincial and federal departments, industry, non-government organizations and volunteers.
-They also host regular regional coordination calls, and First Nations and local governments are invited to join.
-EMBC Regional Operations offices function as a universal entry for Indigenous communities seeking supports.
-They take a “no wrong door” approach, triaging requests to ensure they get through to the responsible organization in a timely manner.
+They host regular regional coordination calls, and First Nations and local governments are invited to join.

-Contact: For questions or requests, connect with your Regional Operations Office.
+- For questions or requests, contact your Regional Operations Office

-For more information, visit the FNHA dedicated COVID-19 website, which contains many resources for First Nations.
+- For more information, visit the FNHA COVID-19 website

 Indigenous Services Canada (ISC) works collaboratively with partners to improve access to high-quality services for First Nations, Inuit and Métis peoples.
-Where possible during the COVID-19 event, ISC will support and empower Indigenous communities to independently deliver response and address the socio-economic conditions in their communities.
+Where possible during COVID-19, ISC will support and empower Indigenous communities to independently deliver response and address the socio-economic conditions in their communities.
 ISC supports emergency management on reserve through the Emergency Management Assistance Program (EMAP).

-Contact: For non-medical COVID-19 questions or requests email ISC at email@example.com.
-Examples of request topics include critical infrastructure, income assistance, and Jordan’s Principle.
+- For non-medical COVID-19 questions or requests, email ISC at email@example.com.
+Examples of request topics include, critical infrastructure, income assistance and Jordan’s Principle

 The Ministry of Indigenous Relations and Reconciliation (MIRR) provides guidance and advice to other areas of government on establishing and enhancing relationships with Indigenous peoples.
 While MIRR does not play a direct emergency response role, it is part of the Provincial Emergency Coordination Centre to support agencies in integrating reconciliation in their response operations.

-Contact: For questions or requests, please email MIRR at IRRInfo@gov.bc.ca.
+- For questions or requests, email MIRR at IRRInfo@gov.bc.ca

 As lead coordination agency, through the Health Emergency Coordination Centre (HECC), the Ministry of Health supports First Nations communities and Indigenous peoples by providing updates, documents and expertise to the public and communities.
 This information is shared with regional partners through the Provincial Emergency Coordination Centre (PECC).
 Under the Ministry of Health, regional health authorities provide direct health services to British Columbians, including Indigenous health programs.